Neuroimaging & Brain Dynamics Lab

 Our goal is to increase understanding of the human brain by advancing functional neuroimaging methodology.
 We develop approaches for extracting information about brain activity in health and disease by combining neuroimaging (fMRI, EEG) and computational signal analysis techniques.
 Our research is highly interdisciplinary and collaborative, bridging fields such as engineering, computer science, neuroscience, psychology, and medicine.

-We are at Vanderbilt University in the Department of Electrical Engineering and Computer Science.
-We are also affiliated with the Department of Biomedical Engineering, the Vanderbilt University Institute of Imaging Science (VUIIS), the Vanderbilt Institute for Surgery and Engineering (VISE), and the Vanderbilt Brain Institute (VBI).
+We are at Vanderbilt University in the Department of Electrical and Computer Engineering and the Department of Computer Science.
+We are also affiliated with the Department of Biomedical Engineering, the Vanderbilt University Institute of Imaging Science (VUIIS), the Vanderbilt Institute for Surgery and Engineering (VISE), the Vanderbilt Brain Institute (VBI), and the Vanderbilt Memory & Alzheimer's Center.
 More information about our current research can be found here, and you can find our publications here.